HQShen/calculator/README.md

 Ui_UI_calculator.py is generated from eric6 automatically after the design.
 And the dlg_calculator.py and calculate.py is to realize all the functions of our calculator.

 Run the exe file.
-You can control it by your keyboard.
+You can control it with your keyboard.

 ![image text](./cal.jpg)